rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

 | Maintained by IANA?    | N                            |
 | Reference | RFC XXXX                                  |
 {: title="YANG Registry Assignment" cols="r l"}

+Also, This document requests IANA to update the reference for the "YANG Module Names" registry to point to the RFC number that will be assigned to this document as it contains the template necessary for registration in Appendix B.

 #  Security Considerations